+4. Layout

-4. Layout - a.
-Trees and hedgerow were removed from the existing access to the listed Backsettown House.
+- Trees and hedgerow were removed from the existing access to the listed Backsettow House.
 Whilst there is an arboricultural justification for this, the sense of arrival and a softer approach to the house must be preserved, particularly as the context of the site has fundamentally changed from a field to a housing estate.
 To this effect, tree planting to create a tree avenue is required.
-The trees along this access route must be of a larger size and a minimum 20-25cm girth. - b.
-We recommend that an area of open amenity space is managed with a regular mowing regime, as opposed to meadow.
+The trees along this access route must be of a larger size and a minimum 20-25cm girth.
+[We note response dated 03/02/2025 and are satisfied with tree locations.
+Details to be secured via condition.](#) - We recommend that an area of open amenity space is managed with a regular mowing regime, as opposed to meadow.
 This is to provide opportunity for informal play/picnics and to safeguard the retention of the wider meadow, especially where closer to the more sensitive boundaries of the site.
 In addition, we recommend delivering signage to educate future residents on meadow appearance, management, and general need for meadows in landscapes.

-- c.
-We would also welcome the provision of some informal natural play elements (LAP - refer to the Horsham District Council Open Space, Sport and Recreation Review June 2021) within this open space, as well as an all-weather footpath and some seating so that the space can be enjoyed by all including those less able. - d.
-Opportunities for more tree planting, particularly within the open space that homes the balancing pond, must be explored. - e.
-Concern is raised with the arrangement and amenity of users of prpw 2548, which will travel along the garden fences of plots 29, 26 and 25.
-Please note space must be allowed to include a standard width footpath, grass verge, hedgerow planting and close board fence. - f.
+[Closed, with thanks.
+Details in regard to signage to be secured via condition.](#) - We would also welcome the provision of some informal natural play elements (LAP - refer to the Horsham District Council Open Space, Sport and Recreation Review June 2021) within this open space, as well as an all-weather footpath and some seating so that the space can be enjoyed by all including those less able.
+[We note that mown paths have been retained over all-weather footpath recommendations, however informal play is now proposed.
+Closed, with details to be secured via condition.](#) - Opportunities for more tree planting, particularly within the open space that homes the balancing pond, must be explored.
+[Please see request for reinstatement of reduced trees within summary of comments.
+We highlight in particular areas visible from Furners Lane, as indicated below.](#)

+- a.
+Concern is raised with the arrangement and amenity of users of prw 2548, which will travel along the garden fences of plots 29, 26 and 25.
+Please note space must be allowed to include a standard width footpath, grass verge, hedgerow planting and close board fence.
+[Details to be secured via condition.](#) - b.
 We request enhancement planting of the existing boundary along Furners Lane and proposed hedgerow planting along PRoW 2548 to advance planting delivered prior to any development above ground floor slab level takes place.
 These areas are to be fenced off and protected as part of the site's enabling works therefore enhancement planting can take place as soon as possible.
 This will make sure mitigation measures are in place at an early stage, including during construction, and reduce the adverse effects on users of footpaths which are highly sensitive receptors.
+[Closed.](#)